Koodoz/github-beef-runners/README.md

 By allowing you to host your own Github runners in GCP for a fraction of the cost, you can get the beefy performance you need.

+### A note on autoscaling

+Since we are directly running on instances instead of through Kubernetes, we can't use something like [ARC](https://github.com/actions/actions-runner-controller).
+Instead, for autoscaling, we are going to rely on [simple metrics based autoscaling](https://cloud.google.com/compute/docs/autoscaler/scaling-cloud-monitoring-metrics#configure_autoscaling_based_on_metrics).

+We will do the following:

+1. Register a custom metric in GCP that will be used to determine the number of runners needed.
+This will be a simple gauge that will equal running count + pending jobs count.
+2. Register a API Gateway wired up to a Cloud Function that will update the metric based off Github webhooks.
+3. Create a autoscaler that will scale up and down based off the metric.

 ## Installation